| hormonal support

 Garlic also contain allicin, which is a compound that is credited with lowering cortisol levels.
 Because cortisol is also a hormone, it competes with testosterone for the same locations within your muscles.
 By reducing cortisol levels, you allow testosterone to become more widely available to your body.

 Last, but not least, for testosterone boosting foods we have oysters.
-Not only are these kings of the sea, high in zinc, they’re also great sources of magnesium, selenium, vitamin D and copper.
+Not only are these kings of the sea, are one of the best zinc rich foods, they’re also great sources of magnesium, selenium, vitamin D and copper.
 Oysters are also a high quality protein that you can eat a lot of.

 Low testosterone can wreak havoc on your health, especially if you are a male.
 Some of the side effects of low testosterone include: